 Suddenly, as often happens during a hockey game, a fight broke out among the players.
 At that point the student from Mississippi came alive.
 He nudged the veteran sports writer saying, "Now this part of the game I understand!" he said.

-Here is what Wesleyan Christians believe (which many other Christians do not believe): After conversion, but before death, a believer's heart may be cleansed from all sin.
+Here is what Wesleyan Christians believe: After conversion, but before death, a believer's heart may be cleansed from all sin.
 Expressions like "entire sanctification," "perfect love," and "Christian perfection" are some of the terms Wesleyans use to describe this experience.

+That is an explanation which Christians in other theological traditions are hesitant to fully embrace.
 Two words -- "entire" and "perfect" -- have often led to a misunderstanding of this doctrine.
-To clarify these and other areas of misunderstanding, we'll try answering questions we think you'd like to ask.
+To clarify these and other areas of misunderstanding, we'll try answering questions which we've often heard from people.

 In the 1700's the founder of Methodism, John Wesley, understood this.
 He often spoke of the experience of being sanctified "entirely" or "wholly."

 Using those two adjectives can raise even further questions, however.
 Scripture clearly says that though sanctification begins in a moment, growth in becoming more like Christ happens throughout one's lifetime.
 Thus, one can legitimately ask: How can one point fairly early in that process be called entire if further sanctification cames after it?